-Meet Andy Sherman from Shermanology, one of the sibling trio that have some of the sweetest and versatile voices in Dance.
-Comprising of Andy, his sister Dorothy and cousin Leon, this family group have collaborated with some of Holland's biggest artists.
+Meet Andy Sherman from Shermanology, one of the sibling trio that has some of the sweetest and versatile voices in Dance.
+Comprising of Andy, his sister Dorothy and cousin Leon, this family group has collaborated with some of Holland's biggest artists.

 Holland’s dance scene has a consistent reputation of bringing through new talent for the world’s attention and Amsterdam has done it again.
 Meet Andy Sherman from Shermanology, one of the sibling trio that have some of the sweetest and versatile voices in Dance.
 Comprising of Andy, his sister Dorothy and cousin Leon, this family group have collaborated with some of Holland’s biggest artists including Afrojack, Roger Sanchez and Fedde Le Grand.
 Here they take the spotlight once again for their new production with UK uber DJ the Shapeshifters.
 Read on and find out how you shouldn’t be shy when contacting your DJ idols, how Andy was Craig David’s successor and why they know so much about Motown.

 First thing I wanted to say is that people think you are American but I’ve checked you out in video interviews online and your accents are way to perfectly Dutch to have any doubt, So firstly I would like to ask Where are you from?

 I was born in Holland, but my parents are from South America.

 So essential you have lived your whole life in Amsterdam?